mhazhary/mhazhary/README.md

+# mhazhary
 ## Hi there 👋
 I am learning how to make sand thinking to taming the Python.
-- 🌱 Currently learning ...
+### 🌱 Currently learning ...
+- Python
-> Javascript
+- Javascript
-> React
+- React
-> Next
+- Next

 <!--
 **nephertz/nephertz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.